Ford Fiesta Interior

 - "We're not entirely crazy about this car's unconventional audio controls.
 Their placement high on the central dashboard stack puts many functions out of easy reach." -- Consumer Guide (2013)

-The Fiesta sedan has 12.8 cubic feet of trunk space, which is good for a subcompact car.
-The hatchback model has 14.9 cubic feet of space, which can expand to 25.4 cubic feet with the rear seats folded.
-Some reviewers say that both body styles offer a useful amount of cargo space, though one test driver notes that the Honda Fit offers significantly more room overall.
+The 2015 Fiesta sedan has 12.8 cubic feet of trunk space, which is good for a subcompact car.
+The Fiesta hatchback has 14.9 cubic feet of space, which expands to 25.4 cubic feet with the rear seats folded.
+Critics are pleased with the amount of space that the sedan’s trunk provides, though most note that the Fiesta hatchback offers less overall cargo space than many competitors.
+Some also dislike its narrow cargo hold, while others report that the Fiesta hatchback’s rear seats don’t fold completely flat.

 - “Fiesta falls short of its boxier competitors.
 The hatchback's cargo hold is narrower than you might expect.
 Oddly enough, it's better in the longer sedan, as there's a section that widens behind the rear wheel wells." -- Consumer Guide (2013)